Stabzs/Angular2-Toaster/README.md

 Version ^ 5.0.0 requires either `.forRoot()` or `.forChild()` `ToasterModule` inclusion.
 Please read the 5.x.x release notes the `Getting Started` section before upgraded.

+Version ^4.0.0 now supports @angular/animations, which is a breaking change.
+Please read both the Getting Started and Animations sections before upgrading.

 # Demo
 A dynamic Angular and Typescript demo can be found at [this plunker](http://plnkr.co/edit/hkENUhos6q9fhiOHprXO?p=preview).